A Beautiful Crime: Plot

 Nick visits Richard again, hoping to persuade him to complete the purchase of Il Dormitorio, but he is horrified to see Dulles Hawkes, a retired silver appraiser whom Richard has invited to view his newly purchased antiques.
 Dulles immediately detects the forgeries but plays along with the ruse, and he later threatens to divulge the scam unless Nick has sex with him in his hotel that night.
 Nick is forced to oblige.
 Afterwards, Dulles continues to blackmail Nick, insisting they will have sex again the next day and demanding half of the profits of the scam.
 A panicked Nick follows Dulles to the hotel elevator, which is under repair, and impulsively pushes him down the empty elevator shaft.
 Dulles dies on impact and Nick flees the hotel.

 Clay agrees to sell Il Dormitorio to Richard for four million euros.
 On his way to the final meeting to complete the transaction, Clay is stopped by Richard's assistant Battista, who has discovered Richard has been anonymously financing a planned tourist development in the city.
-Battista, a vocal protestor against the development, tells Clay the meeting is a trap; Richard has traced Cecilia, discovered the documents are forgeries, and notified the police.
+Battista, a vocal protester against the development, tells Clay the meeting is a trap; Richard has traced Cecilia, discovered the documents are forgeries, and notified the police.
 Richard, who is still unaware of Nick and Clay's relationship, casually reveals the setup to Nick.
 Enraged, Nick fights with Richard and strikes him in the head with a doorstop.
 Clay is suspected in the investigation but Battista provides an alibi and exposes Richard as the anonymous investor.
-The attack is ultimately attributed to an unknown protestor.
+The attack is ultimately attributed to an unknown protester.
 Richard, who has been rendered indefinitely mute from the attack, is transferred to a neurological clinic in Leipzig.
 Nick moves to a nearby island to avoid scrutiny while Clay remains in Venice, and they continue to communicate discreetly.
 Five months later, Clay travels to the island when they decide it is safe for him to do so, and they joyfully reunite.